Star for a Week (Dino)

-"Star for a Week (Dino)" is a pop-rock song by British singer-songwriter Steve Harley, which was released as a promotional single in 1993 from his third solo album Yes You Can.
+"Star for a Week (Dino)" is a pop-rock song by English singer-songwriter Steve Harley, released as a promotional single in 1993 from his third solo studio album, Yes You Can.
 The single coincided with the UK release of the album that year (Yes You Can had been released in Europe in 1992).
 It was the second single to be released from the album, following "Irresistible" as a European single in 1992.
-"Star for a Week (Dino)" was written by Harley, and produced by Harley and Matt Butler.
+"Star for a Week (Dino)" was written by Harley, and was produced by Harley and Matt Butler.

 Background

 "Star for a Week" was first performed live at Harley's sold out Hammersmith Odeon concert in October 1979.
 For many years after, the song was regularly performed live, which established the song as a fan favourite.
+It was announced in London's Evening News in both October 1979 and June 1980 that the song was shortly to be recorded and released as an upcoming single, but those plans did not materialise.
 After signing to RAK Records in 1984, a studio recording of the song was to be included on Harley's 1986 solo album El Gran Senor, however the album was shelved after the label went bankrupt in 1986.

 A few years later, the song was re-recorded for the Yes You Can album.
 Like much of the album, it was recorded and remixed at the White House Studios in Bures, Suffolk.
 After Yes You Can was released in Europe in 1992, Harley struck a deal with Food for Thought Records, who gave the album a UK release in 1993.
-"Star for a Week (Dino)" was issued as a promotional single in attempt to gain radio-play and promote the album.
+"Star for a Week (Dino)" was issued as a promotional single in attempt to gain radio play and promote the album.
+In Belgium, the song achieved airplay on Radio 21, where it was placed on the station's A List, and BRTN's Radio Donna, where it was B listed.